gulp-cookery/gulp-chef/README.md

 ```

-### Configurable Task Runner
+### Configurable Recipe

-A configurable task runner is the actual function that do things, and also has signature same as normal gulp task.
-A configurable task runner is the actual __recipe__ you want to write and reuse.
+A configurable recipe is the actual function that do things, and also has signature same as normal gulp task.
+A configurable recipe is the actual __recipe__ you want to write and reuse.
+In fact, "configurable task" is simply a wrapper that calls "configurable recipe" with exactly the same name.
 ```
-function configurableTaskRunner(done) {
+function configurableRecipe(done) {
 }
 ```